History of suicide: Antiquity to 1700

-The Romans, however, fully approved of what might be termed "patriotic suicide"; death, in other words, as an alternative to dishonor.
+The Romans, however, fully approved of what might be termed "patriotic suicide" – in other words, death as an alternative to dishonor.
 For the Stoics, a philosophical sect which originated in Greece, death was a guarantee of personal freedom, an escape from an unbearable reality that had nothing left to give.
 And so it was for Cato the Younger, who killed himself after the Pompeian cause was defeated at the Battle of Thapsus.
 This was a "virtuous death", one guided by reason and conscience.
 His example was later followed by Seneca, though under somewhat more straitened circumstances, as he had been ordered to do so on suspicion of being involved with the Pisonian conspiracy to kill Emperor Nero.
 A very definite line was drawn by the Romans between the virtuous suicide and suicide for entirely private reasons.
 They disapproved of Mark Antony not because he killed himself, but that he killed himself for love.

-In the Middle Ages, the Christian church excommunicated people who attempted suicide and those who died by suicide were buried outside consecrated graveyards.
+In the Middle Ages, many religions, including Islam and Christianity, considered suicide to be a sinful practice.
+Suicide was often recognized as a religious problem rather than a medical problem that could be prevented by treatment. the Christian church excommunicated people who attempted suicide, and those who died by suicide were buried outside consecrated graveyards.
 The Church had drawn-out discussions on the edge where the search for martyrdom was suicidal, as in the case of some of the martyrs of Córdoba.
-A criminal ordinance issued by Louis XIV of France in 1670 was far more severe in its punishment: the dead person's body was drawn through the streets, face down, and then hung or thrown on a garbage heap.
-Additionally, all of the person's property was confiscated.